j3soon/omni-farm-isaac/README.md

 - The sample job definition files and the `scripts/save_job.sh` script only allows the use of a single argument `args`.
 You need to modify the job definition file and script to include more arguments if necessary.
 - Saving an updated job definition (`scripts/save_job.sh`) and submitting a task that refers to that job definition (`scripts/submit_task.sh`) doesn't seem to be always in sync.
 Please submit some dummy tasks to verify that the job definition changes are reflected in new tasks before submitting the actual task.
 - The default time limit (`active_deadline_seconds`) for K8s pods are set to `86400` (1 day) by Omniverse Farm.
 If the task takes longer than 1 day, the task will be terminated.
 After the K8s pod has been terminated, the K8s job will restart it once (`backoffLimit: 1`) even though `is_retryable` is set to False.
 This restarted K8s pod cannot be cancelled through the Omniverse UI.
 You can modify the time limit by changing the `active_deadline_seconds` field in the job definition file, we set it to 10 days in all job definitions, which is enough for most tasks.
+- In the examples, the number of requested GPUs per task is set to 1.
+You can modify the number of GPUs for different tasks by changing the `nvidia.com/gpu` field in the job definition file.
 - The `job_spec_path` is required for options such as `args` and `env` to be saved.
 If the `job_spec_path` is `null`, these options will be forced empty.
 In our examples, we simply set it to a dummy value (`"null"`).
 See [this thread](https://nvidia.slack.com/archives/C03AZDA710T/p1689869120574269) for more details.
 - If relative paths are not setup correctly, the task might fail due to the behavior of automatically prepending the path with the current working directory (`/isaac-sim`).
 This behavior may result in errors such as:
   ```